NeptuneHub/k3s-supreme-waffle/elasticsearc/README.md

 helm install kibana elastic/kibana -n logging -f kibana-values.yaml
 ```

-Finally you can install filebeat using the values in this repo, here you need to edit your input in order to grab the log of your interest:
+Finally you can install filebeat using the **filebeat-values.yaml** in this repo, here you need to edit your input in order to grab the log of your interest:
 ```
 helm install filebeat elastic/filebeat -n logging -f filebeat-values.yaml
 ```